VisionDepth/VisionDepth3D/README.md

 Go to the official PyTorch website to find the best install command for your setup:
 🔗 [ https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)
 sometimes "pip3" doesnt work just change it to "pip"

+if you are running Cuda 12.8 you can install Pytorch Cuda 12.6 and it will work

 ### 📌 Step 3: Create Env and Install Required Dependencies